kongehsandra/simple-quiz-app/README.md

 # 📖 quiz-app: <a name="about-project"></a>

-This webpage shows a sneak peek into the project I have developed and deployed, showcasing my skills in HTML and CSS.
-A mobile responsive portfolio landing page.
+This project is a simple web application we worked on showcasing my skills in javascript.
+It displays multiple choice questions and options to choose for the correct answer, also displaying the score and feedback for questions answered.

 **[simple-quiz-app project]** is an HTML,CSS and JAVASCRIPT project